radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 * Good, once configurations are complete deploying can be easy
 * Bad, because we must maintain deploy scripts
-* Bad, there is no Support from OpenVPN directly, there are a few HOWTO guides to starting but most troubleshooting is through Wiki
+* Bad, there is no Support from OpenVPN directly, there are a few HOWTO guides to get started but most troubleshooting is through Wiki

 ### OpenVPN Access Server